 For studies involving human or animal subjects, the authors must attach Biosafety and Bioethical approval from relevant statutory bodies.
 Moreover, the author(s) must include a statement declaring adherence to animal research reporting standards where applicable.
 The authors must ensure informed consent of human participants / subjects where applicable.

-IHR publishes corrections only when significant errors arise from author error (Corrigenda) or editorial mistakes (Errata).
+SIR publishes corrections only when significant errors arise from author error (Corrigenda) or editorial mistakes (Errata).
 If there is a serious complaint about a journal’s own procedures, the Editor-in-Chief will confer with the corresponding author and any relevant members of the editorial board in order to resolve the problem.
-The advisory board of IHR will be consulted if further guidance is required, and if the above procedures prove unacceptable, the matter will be referred for outside adjudication as per COPE guidelines.
+The advisory board of SIR will be consulted if further guidance is required, and if the above procedures prove unacceptable, the matter will be referred for outside adjudication as per COPE guidelines.

 All submitted manuscripts are reviewed through 'double-blind' peer review process that means the identities of the authors are kept confidential from the reviewers, and vice versa.